-Nintendo’s stuck to the one singular model of the Switch for now, ignoring the current industry trend of having multiple versions of the one console at different price points.
+Nintendo originally stuck to the one singular model of the Switch, ignoring the current industry trend of having multiple versions of the one console at different price points.
 Instead, the main decision you have to make when buying a Switch is what colour you want the “Joy-Cons” (the game controllers that attach to the sides of the Switch in handheld mode) to be.

 What Exclusives Does Nintendo Switch Have?

-Third-party studios have also added Switch versions to great acclaim, including Skyrim, Doom, and the upcoming Diablo 3.
+Third-party studios have also added Switch versions to great acclaim, including Skyrim, Doom, and even Diablo 3 and The Witcher 3.
 Yes, that’s right — you can play Skyrim on the bus now!
 What are you waiting for?

 What About Movies and TV Shows?

 There’s one thing the Switch is not, and that’s a versatile entertainment device for streaming your favourite shows and movies.
-There are literally no major streaming apps available for the Switch — yet.
+There are literally no major streaming apps available for the Switch — yet – aside from YouTube.
 Some have been promised — most notably Netflix — but the Switch has a long way to go in this department yet (and let’s face it, streaming video via Wi-Fi would probably hammer the battery so much you’d be lucky to make it to the end of a movie in handheld mode!